jawahargopal/room-share-rest-api/README.md

 # room-share
-Easily to calculate room  expenses
+Easily to calculate the room expenses.